 If you’d like to apply for a paid peer-tutoring position, this entails taking ENG 395, a three-credit writing and reading intensive internship where we train in rigorous peer-review.
 ENG 395 is only offered in the fall with the expectation that upon successful completion you’ll begin tutoring in the spring.

 If you’re interested, please request a brief letter of recommendation from a professor who is familiar with your work.
 In addition, please send two writing samples that represent your adaptability in dissimilar genres.
 Please also send your resume.

-After reading your submissions, Writing Center Director, Paige Mitchell, will schedule a brief face-to-face interview.
+After reading your submissions, Writing Center Director, Paige Mitchell, will schedule a brief online interview.

-Applications are due by April of each spring semester.
-Please submit materials or any questions to email@example.com.
+Due to COVID-19 circumstances: Applications are now due around the end of May or early June.
+Please submit materials or any questions directly to our Writing Center Director: Paige Mitchell: firstname.lastname@example.org.